Tagged barcodes for the topological analysis of gradient-like vector fields: Introduction

-In contrast, the goal of this paper is to develop a persistence theory for vector fields on Riemannian manifolds.
-In particular, we aim to define some sort of a barcode for vector fields with the properties of stability and invariance: small perturbations of the vector field should yield small changes in the barcode; precomposing the vector field with an isometry should produce the same barcode.
-The main obstacle in generalizing persistence to vector fields arises already at the first step of the pipeline because of the lack of a natural filtration defined by a vector field.
-To circumvent this problem, one could think of embedding the manifold into $\R^n$ and treating the vector field as a multi-scalar field.
-This approach has the drawback of forgetting the contravariant nature of vector fields.
-Alternatively, following \cite{Chazal_CompWellVectorFields}, one can study a vector field through the sublevel sets of its norm function.
-A drawback of this approach is that it disregards the topological information carried by indices of singular points.
+Of course, there is much interest in going beyond the case of a single scalar field.
+One generalization considers multiple scalar fields, i.e.~maps $f\colon M\to \R^n$ \cite{CarlssonZomorodian_MultiDPersistence}.
+In contrast, the goal of this paper is to develop a persistence theory for vector fields on Riemannian manifolds, i.e. sections $v\colon M \to TM$ of the tangent bundle.
+In particular, we aim to define a barcode-like signature for vector fields with the properties of stability, invariance, and non-triviality: small perturbations of the vector field should yield small changes in the barcode; vector fields in the same geometrical-topological equivalence class should be assigned the same barcode; and barcodes should make it possible to distinguish different enough vector fields.

-In this paper, we adopt a different strategy.
-We abandon the initial filtration step in favor of a factorization step consisting of taking quotients.
-To do so, we are inspired by some recent papers suggesting that it is more convenient to obtain persistence barcodes by directly decomposing the parametrized chain complex associated with the sublevel set filtration, see e.g. \cite{related_work_decomposition, bcw,memoli_et_al:LIPIcs.SoCG.2023.51}, rather than decomposing persistence modules.
-Thus, we work with parametrized chain complexes, with one difference, though: our parametrized chain complexes have epimorphic rather than the usual monomorphic internal maps that come from filtrations.
-Even if this may look very different from the usual persistence approach based on filtrations, we point out that quotients can be seen as simplifications of the initial chain complex, in line with the original idea of persistence as a topological simplification method \cite{Edelsbrunner_TopPersistenceSimp}.